WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 one that only scratches the surface of what is possible with networks of information and identity.

-Over the long term, there are limits to the amount of 'trust' (in almost any sense of the word) a centralized authority can garner: democracies come with the expectation that citizens be forever watchful of their government, and the imbalance of power between consumers and corporations is offset by class action suits and regulatory bureaus--both punitive postures.
-A decentralized system engineered *not* to accumulate power as it grows in size avoids this; web of trust networks in fact increase their credibility as more users provide their assessments as input.
-A decentralized system engineered *not* to concentrate power as it grows in size avoids this; web of trust networks in fact increase their credibility as more users provide their assessments as input.

 Distributed, self-sovereign, cryptographic protocols and structures offer potential guarantees and applications that offer significantly more robustness,